How Much Does a Somali Cat Cost? (2023 Price Guide)

 $15-$200+ per month

-If your cat needs emergency medical treatment, then this can push up the costs considerably.
-Any cat owner needs to think about how they’re going to meet those unexpected bills, which can sometimes be sizeable!
-Some vets may accept payment plans, and it’s always a good idea to ask about this in advance.
-You can also consider taking out pet insurance or setting up a savings account specifically for vet bills.
+If your cat needs emergency medical treatment, it can considerably increase the costs.
+Any cat owner needs to think about how they will meet those unexpected bills, which can sometimes be sizeable!

 Food